 For a variety of programmes the use of the same distribution terms makes it simple to copy code between various different programs.
 There is no difficulty if they all have the same distribution terms.
 The version 2 of the Lesser GPL has a provision that allows you to alter the distribution terms to the standard GPL, allowing you to copy code into another GPL-covered program.
 The Lesser GPL version 3 is built as an exception to the GPL version 3, making compatibility automatic.

 Despite the fact that copyleft developed from copyright, the two legal concepts are not identical.
-One notable distinction between copyleft and copyright is that the former allows third-parties to use the owner’s rights as they see fit, i.e., liberally, with the condition that they do not restrict the liberality and allow others to enjoy the same freedom, whereas copyright appears to be more restrictive and limits third-parties’ ability to use the rights as the owner wants.
-In brief, copyleft promotes and demands freedom, whereas copyright emphasises limitation and the author’s work’s originality.
+One notable distinction between copyleft and copyright is that the former allows third parties to use the owner’s rights as they see fit, i.e., liberally, with the condition that they do not restrict the liberality and allow others to enjoy the same freedom, whereas copyright appears to be more restrictive and limits third-parties’ ability to use the rights as the owner wants.
+In brief, copyleft promotes and demands freedom, whereas copyright emphasizes limitation and the author’s work’s originality.